PennyLaneAI/pennylane/doc/quickstart/interfaces/numpy.rst

 Via the QNode decorator
 ^^^^^^^^^^^^^^^^^^^^^^^

-The :ref:`QNode decorator <qnode_decorator>` is the recommended way for creating QNodes in PennyLane.
+The :ref:`QNode decorator <decorator>` is the recommended way for creating QNodes in PennyLane.
 By default, all QNodes are constructed for the NumPy interface, but this can also be specified explicitly by passing the ``interface='numpy'`` keyword argument: